ICRAR/daliuge/docs/drops.rst

 * Lightweight footprint.
 * Simple maintenance.

-The application programmer can make use of the `dfms.apps.dockerapp <http://dfms.readthedocs.org/en/latest/api/apps.html?highlight=docker#module-dfms.apps.dockerapp>`_ object which is the interface between a Docker container and the DROP framework.
+The application programmer can make use of the `dfms.apps.dockerapp <http://dfms.readthedocs.org/en/latest/api/apps.html?highlight=docker#module-dfms.apps.dockerapp>`_ which is the interface between a Docker container and the DROP framework.
 Refer to the documentation for details.